The metrics related to digital products tell us a lot about how users perceive them. One such highly reliable metric is user retention.

 1. Prioritize app onboarding

 Fittr, a leading health-tech app, implements a superior onboarding journey by highlighting critical sections of the app using spotlight nudges.
 In no time, users realize that the app is the perfect partner in their fitness journey (which is precisely the value the app offers).
-This leads to quicker activation rates and higher Day 0 retention.
+It leads to quicker activation rates and higher Day 0 retention.

-3. Adopt a product-led growth strategy
+2. Adopt a product-led growth strategy

 Product-led growth is all about prioritizing product experience.
 Here’s what a product-led growth strategy does for you: